uwblueprint/intro_to_backend_development_in_python/README.md

 		- Install easy_install
 		- Run same commands as above without "sudo"

-4. Create the virtual environment `virtualenv env` (Make sure you're in the root directory of this project)
+4. Create the virtual environment by running `virtualenv env` (Make sure you're in the root directory of this project)

 5. Activate your env
 	- For MacOS or Linux users: